nkruk/calofilms/README.md

 * ~~Add icon in toolbar to display only films in users' queue.~~
 * ~~Remove search bar from auth route.~~
 * ~~Fix bug where logging out from queue does not redirect to home page with all films (it stays on the user's queue list.)~~
-* ~~Add a "No film in your personal list yet when filmsInQueue.length === 0" and toggles off showOnlyUsers Queue if all films deleted of users queue~~
+* ~~Add a "No film in your personal list yet" alert when filmsInQueue.length === 0" and toggles off showOnlyUsers Queue if all films deleted of users queue from within users queue~~
 * Jump to top when clicking in queue list icon.
 * Redo signup/login form with material-ui components.
 * Move icons on card to the right of the flex item.